 Digital marketing can also be classified into other categories / types:

-4. Pay Per Click (PPC): This is a type of digital marketing activity which focuses on driving traffic to a website by clicking on an ad which is published on an external platform.
-Google Ads is also considered to be a PPC.
+4. Pay Per Click (PPC): This is a type of digital marketing activity that focuses on driving traffic to a website by clicking on an ad that is published on an external platform.
+Google Adwords is also considered to be a PPC.
 Pay Per click also includes:

 a.
 Facebook Ads: The method of creating an ad via Facebook Ads Manager to publish sponsored content on Facebook.
 These ads are of different types such as video ads, carousels etc.

 b.
-Instagram Ads: This platform uses the same tool as Facebook.
+Instagram Ads: The marketing department uses this platform which uses the same tool (Facebook Ads Manager).
 It allows you to select an objective, choose the different ad type and placement.

 However, the analytics (insights) for Instagram is only valid for 14 days before it refreshes.
 Ads on Instagram can also be changed to number to impressions based on the campaign.